Storage heaters and radiators aren’t popular anymore as they used to be.

 I have one old piece installed in my home.

-Cleaning them, priming and painting are some of the greatest ways by which you can refinish them to look new.
+Cleaning them, priming and painting are some of the most significant ways by which you can refinish them to look new.

 But remember, even though you can paint your old storage heater from time to time, you should choose the paint that perfectly suits your purpose.